pietrorampini/UpdateChecker/README.md

 ##Customization
 You can set the store where your app is published on, the successful checks necessary to show notice, modify the notice(Dialog or Notification) and modify the notice icon.
-Check out [Customization doc](https://github.com/rampo/UpdateChecker/blob/master/CUSTOMIZATION.md)for more infos.
+Check out [Customization doc](https://github.com/rampo/UpdateChecker/blob/master/CUSTOMIZATION.md) for more infos.
 Example: show a **notification** instead of a dialog
     ```java
     UpdateChecker checker = new UpdateChecker(this);
     checker.setNotice(Notice.NOTIFICATION);
     checker.start();
     ```

 ##Contribution

 ### Questions